darcular/scatscluster/README.md

 ## Notes

-* If, during the `push` command execution, an HTTP 409 error is raised, it may be necessary to clean up your local Docker repository by issuing: `grunt dock:clean`.
+* If, during the `push` command execution, a 409 HTTP error is raised, it may be necessary to clean up your local Docker repository by issuing: `grunt dock:clean`
 * To simplify test and use, you may want to add hostnames and IP addresses as can be inferred from `grunt listnodes --hosts-format` to `/etc/hosts`.
-After this, you can  use `scats-1-master` instead of `115.146.93.132`.
+After this, you can  use `scats-1-master` instead of, say, `115.146.93.132`
+* Some private registry may have self-signed certificates, causing the push and pull operations to return the "509: certificate signed by unknown authority" error message.
+To solve this you have to add `--insecure-registry <registry hostname>:<registry port (if different from 80)>` to the `DOCKER_OPTS` in `/etc/default/docker` (and restart the Docker service, of course)